Skip to main content

 Dynamic Fields

-A field for dynamic inputs that can be configured at deploy time with the use of a key value config variable.
-Please note that if this input is used, then the default 'Record Fields' inputwill be ignored.
+A JSON array of key-value pairs that can be configured at deploy time with a key-value config variable.
+When provided, the default 'Record Fields' input is ignored.

 Record Fields